thesixthdude/downloading-multiple-youtube-videos/README.md

 # downloading-multiple-youtube-videos
-a python program to download mutiple youtube videos using their links
+a python program to download mutiple youtube videos using pytube module